 12. Lime Kiln Point State Park

-Lime Kiln Point State Park is situated at the westernmost part of San Juan Island.
+Lime Kiln Point State Park is situated in the westernmost part of San Juan Island.

 On a visit, highlights include taking a scenic hike around the rocky shoreline and visiting the famous lighthouse.